 This will not only create a MVC project, but it will also use Bower for managing client-side libraries and it will come with a Bootstrap theme.
 Bundling and minification are also setup.
 You can easily add different client side libraries like: Gulp, Grunt or other.

 ASP.NET Core performance increased significantly based on the benchmarks done by Techempower.
 On Round 13, ASP.NET was a pleasant surprise because it had the most dramatic performance improvement.
 For the Plain text tests, the improvement was amazing, compared with Mono, going from 2 120 requests to 18 223 600, making it 859 faster!
 For other tests the performance was not that drastic, but compared to previous versions, it is still pretty impressive.
-Microsoft has made a long plan commitment for improving performance, so more pleasant surprises are expected!
+Microsoft has committed to a long-term plan for improving performance, so we can anticipate more pleasant surprises!

-An alternative test, can be found on GitHub Asp Benchmarks.
+You can find an alternative test on GitHub Asp Benchmarks.

 ASP.NET Core is not dependent on IIS anymore.
 It can be used with Kestrel, a cross-platform web server.
 If the application is exposed to the Internet, IIS, Nginx or Apache can be used as a reverse proxy server, which receives HTTP requests from the Internet and forwards them to Kestrel.